LightSquared and GPS

-In January 2011, the Federal Communications Commission (FCC) gave conditional approval for LightSquared to build out its ground network (referred to as an ancillary terrestrial component, ATC) by reusing its mobile satellite service (MSS) spectrum.
+In Jan 2011, the Federal Communications Commission (FCC) gave conditional approval for LightSquared to build out its ground network (referred to as an ancillary terrestrial component, ATC) by reusing its mobile satellite service (MSS) spectrum.
 The approval was subject to further testing and approval due to concerns about harmful interference to GPS users.
-LightSquared, numerous federal agencies, and others spent much of 2011 testing GPS receivers against LightSquared's original and modified network configurations in an effort to identify and mitigate the interference concerns.

-In September 2012, LightSquared submitted a comprehensive revision to its proposal designed to address the GPS community's concerns while allowing progress toward initial operation of the company's network.
+In Sep 2012, LightSquared proposed comprehensive changes designed to address the GPS community's concerns while allowing progress toward initial operation of the company's network.
 Among other things, LightSquared offered to permanently relinquish its upper channel adjacent to GPS in return for authority to operate at another band.
 The FCC is seeking public comments on various aspects of LightSquared's latest proposal.
 Learn more...

 Select a time period to view relevant documents from that stage in the process:

 - Nov 2010 – Jan 2011

 - Early 2011